 OBJECTS := $(SOURCES:%.cpp=%.o)

-This way we'll just have define rules to deal with those
+Then we'll just have define rules to deal with those

 .o files to compile your code.
 Sometimes your project include different types code from another project and you want to invoke different tools to handle each type.
 Not sure what is the best way to handle this, but this worked for me: